genomicsclass/book/pages/confounding.md

 ## 6     F    6      7
 ```

-**Optional homework**: Run the `chisq.test` in each major.

-Here are the absolute number of admissions by Major:
+Here are the absolute numbers of admissions by major:

 ```r
 y=cbind(admissions[1:6,c(1,2)],admissions[7:12,2])